 - tell us why you want us to reconsider our decision

 We will let you know the outcome of your request within 14 working days.

 This decision will be final.

 There are no appeal rights to an Independent Tribunal.

-If you need further support or do not have access to the internet to make an application, please contact our Financial Support Team.
+If you need further support or do not have access to the internet to make an application, please contact our Connected Communities team.

-See also our Haringey, Here to Help page for information on benefits and other support.
+See also our Haringey, Here to Help pages for information on benefits and other support.

 For full information on the scheme, see the Haringey Support Fund public policy document (PDF, 520KB)